VishibSlathia/Music-Generation-using-DL-MP-/README.markdown

 - [License](#license)

 ## Overview

-This project generates piano music using two deep learning models:
+This project generates piano music using deep learning models:
-- **1D CNN**: Processes MIDI sequences for music generation (implemented in `music_generation.ipynb`).
+- **1D CNN**: Extracts sequential patterns from MIDI events.
+- **GRU**: Recurrent model for sequential generation.
+- **LSTM**: Long Short-Term Memory network for capturing temporal dynamics.
-- **Transformer**: Utilizes Relative Global Attention for sequence modeling, trained on the MAESTRO dataset (implemented in `transformer.ipynb`).
+- **Transformer**: Employs Relative Global Attention for long-range dependencies.

-The models process MIDI files to predict and generate new musical sequences, with support for MIDI playback and visualization.
+MIDI input is tokenized, modeled, and then converted back to playable MIDI sequences, which can be served via an API and played locally.

 ## Features

-- Generates piano music using 1D CNN and Transformer models.
+- Generate piano music using 1D CNN, GRU, LSTM, and Transformer models.
-- Processes MIDI files with `music21` and `midi_neural_processor`.
-- Downloads and preprocesses the MAESTRO dataset for training.
+- Train models using the MAESTRO dataset.
-- Supports loading pre-trained models and generating MIDI sequences.
+- Upload and play generated MIDI files using FastAPI + Pygame.
-- Visualizes generated audio with waveforms and spectrograms.
+- Visualize generated audio using waveforms and spectrograms.
-- Saves models using pickle for reuse.
+- Interactive notebooks for training and generation.
+- Support for pre-trained weights and saved models.

 ## Installation
-To set up the project locally, follow these steps:

 1. **Clone the Repository**:
    ```bash